bmullan-code/cscie88-final-project/README.md

 # Setup

-To run the streaming client you will need to obtain an api key at the MBTA website here ... https://api-v3.mbta.com/
+- To run the streaming client you will need to obtain an api key at the MBTA website here ... https://api-v3.mbta.com/ The key is free and is usually issued that same day.